Skip to main content

 Additional Pests

 In addition to insects and disease issues, it is also common to face problems with vertebrate pests such as birds, raccoons, and deer.
 These can be a bit more difficult to control.
 The most common method of control includes an electric fence to keep raccoons and deer out.
 To keep bird damage to a minimum, it is suggested to select varieties with tight husks or good tip cover.
 Typically, the earliest and latest ripening fields are subject to the greatest damage, so try to plant at a similar time as neighbors.
 Repellents can be used for smaller home garden plantings but can be costly on a larger area basis.
 Repellents are most effective when coupled with other tactics, such as electric fences, to deter wildlife.
-If wildlife becomes too much of an issue, consult your state wildlife agency about the laws and regulations pertaining to shooting and trapping wildlife.
+Consult local wildlife professionals for more questions.

 Harvesting

-Depending on the variety, sweet corn can take 60 to 100 days to mature.
+Sweet corn can take 60 to 100 days to mature, depending on the variety.
 By making successive 2-week plantings, sweet corn can be enjoyed for a longer period of time.
 Sweet corn should be harvested at the “milk stage,” which is when the kernels are fully formed but not completely mature.
 Once the silks dry out, start checking the firmness of the ear and the fullness of the tip kernels.
 Check frequently to make sure the ears do not become too mature.
 After picking, it is best to eat, can, or freeze the corn sooner rather than later before the sugars decrease and starch content increases.